 Although the hotel has a few downsides like the service and room food, its perfect location and tantalizing design really make it stand out.
 You can read all about it on my Pullman Riga Old Town post!

 Eating & Drinking, where?

-The Riga center is full of interesting dining options, mostly when it comes to updated versions of Latvian flavors (which include hearty ingredients like potatoes and pork), and there’s also a pretty interesting wave of sushi places making their way into the city’s heart.
+The Riga center is full of interesting dining options, mostly when it comes to updated versions of Latvian flavors.
+If you’ve grown tired of the hearty potatoes and pork Latvian diet, there’s a lot more.
+You’ll find an interesting wave of sushi places making their way into the city’s heart.
 We also found Riga is a city of cafés, with a lot of love for pastries!

-The focus of Restaurant 3 is to recreate the traditional flavors of Latvian cuisine the way they were intended: chemical-free, using local ingredients, and using as much of each product as possible during cooking.
+The focus of Restaurant 3 is to recreate the traditional flavors of Latvian cuisine the way they were intended.
+The food here is chemical-free, using local ingredients, and using as much of each product as possible.
 The result: a true treat for the taste buds!
 This eatery’s design mirrors its sustainable policy, with a fairly rustic ambiance in warm tones.
-The service is also absolutely superb, with a very professional and accommodating staff trying to make you feel completely at ease.
+The service is also absolutely superb, with a very professional and accommodating staff.
 A delicious way to get to know the Latvian capital!